-A Moon-orbiting and landing mission SELENE (Selenological and Engineering Explorer) is planned in Japan for lunar science and technology development for future lunar exploration.
-The mission consists of a main orbiting satellite at about 100 km altitude near the polar circular orbit and a relay satellite on an elliptical orbit.
-SELENE will make global mapping of the lunar surface for one year, then conduct a softlanding experiment and VLBI observation for two months.
+A Moon-orbiting mission (SELENE; Selenological and Engineering Explorer) is prepared in Japan for lunar science and technology development for future lunar exploration.
+The mission consists of a main orbiting satellite at about 100 km altitude near the polar circular orbit and a relay satellite on an elliptical orbit with an apolune at 2,400 km at the orbit injection.
 The scientific objectives of the mission are; 1) study of the origin and evolution of the moon, 2) in-situ measurement of the lunar environment, and 3) observation of the solar terrestrial plasma environment from the lunar orbit.
 SELENE will carry instruments for scientific investigation including mapping of lunar topography and surface composition, measurement of the gravity and magnetic fields, and observation of lunar and solar-terrestrial environments.
-The total mass of scientific payloads is about 270 kg.
-The launch by H-IIA rocket is planned in summer of 2003.
+The total mass of scientific payload is about 300 kg.
+The launch by H-IIA rocket is currently planned for 2003.
+The mission period will be 1 year for remote sensing observation and additional 2 months for VLBI observation.